 - There is an ongoing very high threat of kidnap to Westerners, including residents, tourists, journalists and humanitarian workers.
 A number of Westerners were kidnapped in 2011 and 2012 in areas of Kenya close to the border with Somalia.
 See under Safety and security: Kidnapping for further information on recent kidnappings.
 For more information about kidnapping, see our Kidnapping threat travel bulletin.

 - Violent crime against Westerners, including armed carjacking and home invasions, occurs frequently in and around Nairobi.
-There have been a number of recent fatalities from such crimes, including among the foreign community.
+There have been a number of recent home invasions in Nairobi targeting the foreign community that have resulted in the deaths of householders, including an Australian citizen in November 2013.
 For further details see the Safety and security: Crime section.

 - We advise you to reconsider your need to travel to the Nairobi suburbs of Eastleigh, Kasarani, Kibera and Mathare, due to violent incidents and high crime levels.

 - Protests in the form of matatu/taxi strikes caused major disruptions in Nairobi on 5 March 2014 and may continue, with the potential for these to become violent.

 - We continue to advise Australians in Kenya to monitor media and avoid protests and political rallies as they may turn violent.
 See under Safety and security:Civil unrest/political tension for further information.

 - We strongly advise you not to travel to the border regions with Ethiopia, South Sudan and Somalia because of the extremely dangerous security situation.
 Along the border with Somalia, this area includes all of Mandera and Garissa Districts, Wajir and east of Wajir and the area north of Pate Island in Lamu District.
 Cross border violence occurs, including attacks by armed groups, kidnapping, armed banditry, and violent tribal and clan disputes.